andreinst/PythonProject/README.md

-# This is the first repository created for Github
+# This is the first reppip